tiiiecherle/osx_install_config/README.md

 ##### Batch Installation

-After a lot of changes to the structure, the content, the config file and the default shell in the scripts it's finally possible (as of 2019-09, macOS 10.15 only) to combine most of them as a batch installer.
+After a lot of changes to the structure, the content, the config file and the default shell in the scripts it's finally possible (as of 2019-09, macOS 10.14 and newer) to combine most of them as a batch installer.
 After customizing and adjusting all scripts to your needs follow these steps:

 0. Make a backup to an external drive/server/nas with the [backup script](#7backup-and-restore-script).
 Just to be safe I recommend an additional time machine backup.
 0. Create the [bootable usb device](#0bootable-usb-device) and perform a clean macOS install.